NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Gimmerling.md

     desc: "`pf2:1` Hand Crossbow +28 (range increment 60 feet, reload 1)\n__Damage__  2d6 + 3 piercing 2d6 poison"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,polymorph,primal) The gimmerling changes into its natural form or that of any humanoid.
 In humanoid form, it loses its treacherous aura, and its equipment appears to be trinkets or toys.
 As a humanoid that lacks claws or fangs, it loses the matching Strike.
-If it loses its claw Strike, it gains a fist Strike that is identical except that it deals bludgeoning damage.\n"
+If it loses its claw Strike, it gains a fist Strike that is identical except that it deals bludgeoning damage.\n\n* * *\n"

   - name: "Disarm"
-    desc: "`pf2:2`  **Requirements** The gimmerling's last action was a success with a Strike that has Disarm in its damage entry.\n**Effect** The gimmerling knocks a held or carried weapon to the ground in the target's space."
+    desc: "`pf2:2`  **Requirements** The gimmerling's last action was a success with a Strike that has Disarm in its damage entry.\n* * *\n\n**Effect** The gimmerling knocks a held or carried weapon to the ground in the target's space."

   - name: "[[Bestiary Ability Glossary/Sneak Attack|Sneak Attack]]"
     desc: "  The gimmerling deals 2d6 extra precision damage to [[Conditions/Off-Guard|Off-Guard]] creatures."